From Northern New Jersey into New York City: Your Ultimate Guide

 Taking the Train to New York City from New Jersey

-One of the most cost-effective ways to travel from New Jersey into New York City is by train.
+One of the most cost-effective ways to travel from New Jersey to New York City is by train.
 The two main railways entering New York City are PATH and NJ Transit Rail.

 PATH – Port Authority of NY & NJ